-C) Allegation ns associated to industrial risk S Allegation Main Findings Main conclusions Suggestions for improvement c.1 Geological and seismic risk No industrial standards or guidelines for assessment of geological or seismic risk existed at the time of the assessments - and literature on depleted gas fields was sparse.
+C) Allegation ns associated to industrial risk (S Allegation c.1 Geological and seismic risk Main Findings No industrial standards or guidelines for assessment of geological or seismic risk existed at the time of the assessments - and literature on depleted gas fields was sparse.
 The Bank's documents for appraisal lack any analysis concerning the seismicity risk from the technical perspective.
-The complainants' allegations are unfounded based on the fact of absence of specific regulation.
-The EIB-CM is of the opinion that the Bank could have taken additional steps in its due diligence to examine risks associated to the seismicity and geological risk.
-This would have been necessary taking into account the size of the storage; and the lack of clear standards in the industry as well as the uncertainty of the impacts associated to this risk In cases where: (i) an event has a low probability of occurring bu may result in project failure and/o have a high negative impact on the environment, human health and/o well-being or (ii) there is no sufficient certainty to conclude otherwise, the Bank should allocate appropriate resources to conduct an in-depth and documented risk assessment which may result in specific conditions and/or othe requirements.
-(9.1.A1) The Bank's services have confirmed during the course of this investigation that the Bank has taken measures, for special cases and according to a risk-based approach, to engage specialis geophysical In a multiphase approval project the Bank's services should ensure that in the appraisal and monitoring of the project, opinions are provided and documented at the different decision points.
+Main conclusionsThecomplainants'allegations are unfoundedbased on the fact ofabsence ofspecificregulation.The EIB-CM is of theopinion that the Bankcould have takenadditional steps in its duediligence to examine risksassociated to theseismicity and geologicalrisk.
+This would have beennecessary taking intoaccount the size of thestorage; and the lack ofclear standards in theindustry as well as theuncertainty of the impactsassociated to this risk Suggestions for improvement In cases where: (i) an event has a low probability of occurring but may result in project failure and/or have a high negative impact on the environment, human health and/or well-being or (ii) there is not sufficient certainty to conclude otherwise, the Bank should allocate appropriate resources to conduct an in-depth and documented risk assessment, which may result in specific conditions and/or other requirements.
+(9.1.A1) The Bank's services have confirmed during the course of this investigation that the Bank has taken measures, for special cases and according to a risk-based approach, to engage specialist geophysical consultants at appraisal stage.
+(9.1.A2) In a multiphase approval project, the Bank's services should ensure that in the appraisal and monitoring of the project, opinions are provided and documented at the different decision points.
 This should include all results of project risk evaluations including results of court cases and related risk/impact analysis (9.1.A3) c.2 Industrial risks The EIA included the analysis of the processing of dangerous substances; major oil spills were modelled to assess the potential impact on sensitive areas; prevention measures, in line with the industry standards, were put in place and an emergency plan was foreseen for operation.
 The EIB-CM notes that at the time of appraisal, both the promoter and the Spanish authorities considered that this UGS facility did not fall within the scope of the Directive and its transposing legislation in Spain.
 The Bank's services concurred with this view.
 Whilst the EIB-CM considers that the Bank followed its own procedures, it takes note of the different approaches to transpose the Directive by the various EU Member States in respect of UGS at the time of appraisal.
-EIB-CM also notes that Seveso III Directive, repealing Seveso II Directive, repealing Seveso II Directive, states that offshore underground gas storages do not fall under the scope of the Directive.
-In cases where: (i) an event has a low probability of occurring bu may result in project failure and/o have a high negative impact on the environment, human health and/o well-being or (ii) there is no sufficient certainty to conclude otherwise, the Bank should continue to allocate appropriate resources to conduct an in-depth and documented risk assessment which may result in specific conditions and/or othe requirements.
+EIB-CM also notes that Seveso III Directive, repealing Seveso II Directive, states that offshore underground gas storages do not fall under the scope of the Directive.
+In cases where: (i) an event has a low probability of occurring but may result in project failure and/or have a high negative impact on the environment, human health and/or well-being or (ii) there is not sufficient certainty to conclude otherwise, the Bank should continue to allocate appropriate resources to conduct an in-depth and documented risk assessment, which may result in specific conditions and/or other requirements.
 (9.1.A1)